inspircd/docker/README.md

 ## Building additional modules

-In case you want to develop inspircd it is useful to run inspircd with modules which neither exist in core modules nor in extras.
+In case you want to develop InspIRCd modules it is useful to run InspIRCd with modules which neither exist in core modules nor in extras.

-You can put the sources those modules in the modules directory of this repository.
-They are automatically copied to the modules directory of inspircd.
+You can put the sources these modules in the modules directory of this repository.
+They are automatically copied to the modules directory of InspIRCd.

 It also allows you to overwrite modules.

-Make sure you install all needed depenencies using `ADDPACKAGES`.
+Make sure you install all needed dependencies using `ADDPACKAGES`.

 # License